secureworks/dalton/README.rst

      combined into a single pcap on job submission since (older versions of) Suricata can only read a single pcap in read pcap mode.

+   -  | **Create separate jobs for each pcap**
+      | If selected, each pcap file sumitted (or found in an archive) will be
+        submitted as its own job.
+When all the jobs are submitted, Dalton will redirect the user to the Queue page.
+If this is a `Teapot job <#teapot-jobs>`__, then a comma separated list of JIDs is returned.

 -  | **Sensor Version**
    | The specific sensor version to use to run the specified pcap(s)
      and rule(s).